 Challenge: What Will You Write?

-Taking a stab at alliteration, here’s my offering.
+Taking a stab, here’s my offering.
 If you comment, make it alliterative; thanks.

 Two Drops of Ink: The Literary Home for Collaborative Writing